RON MALY HAS BEEN WATCHING THE PARADE GO BY FOR A LONG TIME. THIS IS ONE OF HIS WEBSITES.

 Kurt Warner Salutes UNI, His Alma Mater, On Twitter

-A big Congrats to my alma mater on their win vs Iowa State, huge victory 2 start season!
+A big Congrats to my alma mater @UNIFootball on their win vs Iowa State, huge victory 2 start season!
 Well done fellas!